Canon 4000D vs 550D

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the 550D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 550D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 550D was succeeded by the Canon 600D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Canon 550D Manual.
+Further information on the features and operation of the 4000D and 550D can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Canon 550D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 4000D or the Canon 550D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 4000D:

 - Better jpgs: Has a more modern image processing engine (DIGIC 4+ vs DIGIC 4).

 - Less heavy: Is lighter (by 94g or 18 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (500 versus 440) on a single battery charge.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced into a lower priced category (43 percent cheaper at launch).